Irving Azoff: Career

 From 1983 to 1989, Azoff was chairman of MCA Music Entertainment Group and is credited for turning around that label's fortunes.
+Some of the milestones under his watch were the acquisitions of Chess Records and Motown.

-According to Thomas R. King's book The Operator (2001), David Geffen manipulated Azoff into leaving MCA and going to Warner Music Group, where Azoff started Giant Records.
+According to Thomas R. King's book The Operator (2001), David Geffen orchestrated a strategy that prompted Azoff into leaving MCA and going to Warner Music Group, where Azoff started Giant Records.
 King writes that Geffen wanted Azoff out at MCA to clear the way for MCA to buy Geffen Records.
 Geffen convinced Mo Ostin at Warner Music to offer Irving Azoff a "dream" label deal.
 Giant Records operated for much of the 1990s until Azoff decided to return to concentrating on artist management.

 In October 2008, Ticketmaster announced it would acquire the management company Front Line Management Group, Inc. As part of the deal, Azoff, who was founder and chief executive officer of Front Line, became chief executive officer of Ticketmaster, and was named chairman of Live Nation in February 2011.

+In 2012, he topped Billboards Power 100.

 In 2013, Azoff founded the performance rights organisation Global Music Rights.
 The company administered publishing for artists including Metallica, Bruce Springsteen, John Lennon and George Harrison, Pearl Jam, and Bruno Mars.
 Later that year, Azoff unveiled Azoff MSG Entertainment, a venture with the Madison Square Garden Company (MSG).
 In addition to his role as chairman and CEO of Azoff MSG Entertainment, Azoff would be a consultant to MSG in connection with the management of its live event venues, including the Forum in Inglewood, CA and other MSG-managed buildings.

 In 2015, Azoff played a character based on himself in the Documentary Now! parody of History of the Eagles.
 The same year, Azoff co-founded Oak View Group with Tim Leiweke.
 The company is building the Belmont Park Arena as well as a new arena in Milan, Italy.
 Oak View Group is also part owner of problem hit Co-op Live arena in Manchester, together with City Football Group and musician Harry Styles.